 The player with the higher score wins the round and becomes the next round’s dealer.
 After all twelve deals are played, the game ends, and the player with the highest total score wins!
 These are just general guidelines, as details may vary depending on the specific ruleset per region.

-If you enjoy combining cards according to specific criteria, come have a look at our games at the Rummy Palace and the Canasta Palace!
+If you enjoy combining cards according to specific criteria, come have a look at our games at the Rummy Palace, the Gin Rummy Palace, and the Canasta Palace!